chenxuhao/GraphAIBench/src/compressing/README.md

 ```

 ## Sampling on GPU
+Before sampling on gpu, make sure gpu are available.
+Check by running `nvidia-smi` and a table of gpu information should output if present.
+If not, run a slurm job to request.
+On delta, run the example under "Start a job" section located in this doc: https://docs.google.com/document/d/1MGrXJXV2Q9bgfStQuEVWpDxoJXdNE1hDCgldRVPdFaI/edit#heading=h.rp7lyrv7xmlt.
+The account name may need to be changed depending on permissions.

 ### allocating compressed graph onto gpu
 To run khop sampling on the gpu with the entire compressed graph stored on gpu memory, run
 ```